pyomeca/bioptim/README.md

 `biorbd_model` is the `biorbd` model to use.
 If the model is not loaded, a string can be passed.
 In the case of a multiphase optimization, one model per phase should be passed in a list.
 `dynamics` is the dynamics of the system during each phase (see The dynamics section).
-`n_shooting` is the number of shooting point of the direct multiple shooting for each phase.
+`n_shooting` is the number of shooting point of the direct multiple shooting (method) for each phase.
 `phase_time` is the final time of each phase.
 If the time is free, this is the initial guess.
 `x_init` is the initial guess for the states variables (see The initial conditions section) `u_init` is the initial guess for the controls variables (see The initial conditions section)